rhammock1/hire-local-server/README.md

 Users can upload their resume, update, and delete it.
 They can save jobs to view later as well as apply for job post - if they already have a resume provided.

+In the future the jobs will have a default expiry time and ways for the user to set their own desired time.
+A notification system will be implemented as well.
+It would notify a user when the job poster has viewed their resume and allow the job poster to automatically send a response back to the user based on their opinion of the resume/cover letter

 This server uses SendGrid email API to send an email to the job post's contact with the user's resume and optional cover letter.

 ## Screen Shots: